marionrosek/Phase3_Project/README.md

 - Decision tree achieved highest recall and f1 score compared to the other model and was therefore used to make predictions on customer satisfaction
 - Top splits,theatres, indicate highest satisfaction.

+## Limitations
+Class imbalance: The model was biased towards High Satisfaction, leading to poor prediction of low satisfcation.

+Misleading accuracy: High accuracy did not reflect true performance, as the model struggled with recall and F1-score .

+Limited generalization: The decision tree was sensitive to data quality and may overfit, reducing its ability to perform well on unseen data.

 ## Recommendation
 - Improve service quality in theatres and art galleries for higher reviews